 2. SKIP THE MAKEUP AND USE A SERUM

 With much of your face covered, skip the full face of makeup during the day and switch to using a serum at night.
 Makeup under a mask can clog pores and lead to breakouts, so limit your wear – especially if you’re experiencing more blemishes.
-Effaclar Serum is a daily use facial serum with salicylic acid to unclog pores and clear existing imperfections, plus glycolic acid that provides anti-bacterial properties to prevent new breakouts under the skin, as well as manage redness.
+The Effaclar anti-acne serum is a daily use facial serum with salicylic acid to unclog pores and clear existing imperfections, plus glycolic acid that provides anti-bacterial properties to prevent new breakouts under the skin, as well as manage redness.

 3. WASH YOUR FACE (AND MASK) WHEN YOU GET HOME